jamespole/cellsites/nz/auk/kaipatiki/pupuke-road.md

 ## Woosh Wireless

+This is one of two Woosh Wireless cell sites located on water towers—the other being [Sunhill Road](../henderson-massey#sunhill-road).

 Woosh Wireless antennas (white panel and dish antennas on left) and base station (green cabinet on right).
 The dish antenna was a microwave link to Woosh's Sky Tower hub.

 ![](https://f001.backblazeb2.com/file/CellSites/NZ/AUK/Kaip%C4%81tiki/20160116-163236.jpg)